khughitt/labnote/README.rst

    for a given directory:

-   -  For each entry, let user specify filename, title, description, etc.
+   -  For each entry, let user specify filename, title, description, image, external_links.
    -  Allow specifying one or more entries to include for the directory
    -  Allow for optional thumbnail to be specified.
    -  Allow links to external files and URLs to be included (e.g. presentations, papers, etc.)

 - Copy files from resources directory even if they already exists; this way any new files or updates will be included.
+- Add option to include entry/category images.
+- Add support for specifying an exclude/ignore search pattern
+- Switch to regexes for search path
+- Add option to automatically generate README.html files for each README.md found (check last modified date to determine whether file should be regenerated.)
+- Add option to show short git commit hashes next to entries which associated with repos.
+- Allow sorting of categories by order in settings (default), name, or date-modified.
+- Allow sorting of entries by name or date modified.
+- Add option to show entries in a "journal mode" with all entries displayed together, sorted from most recent to oldest.
+Category divisions can either be hidden entirely, or displayed as (colored) tags to the right side of the entry titles.

 .. |Build Status| image:: https://travis-ci.org/khughitt/labnote.svg?branch=master
    :target: https://travis-ci.org/khughitt/labnote